CURRICULUM VITAE

 K. J. Milton, J.

-Giacalone, S. J. Wright and G. Stockmayer (Forthcoming in 2004).
-“Do
+Giacalone, S. J. Wright and G. Stockmayer

-Population Fluctuations of Neotropical Mammals Reflect Fruit Production
+(2005).
+"Do Population Fluctuations of Neotropical

-Estimates?
-The Evidence from Barro Colorado Island.” in Tropical Fruits and Frugivores: The Search
+Mammals Reflect Fruit Production Estimates?
+The Evidence from Barro Colorado Island." in

 RESEARCH EXPERIENCE

-and Demography of Aging (December, 2005 – present)
+Specialist, Center for the Economics and Demography of Aging (December, 2005 - present)

-Director: Ronald D. Lee
+Ronald D. Lee

 Graduate

-Difference Project (September, 2001 – August, 2004)
+Student Researcher, Century of Difference Project (September, 2001 - August, 2004)

 Russell